Key takeaways:

 Both of these procedures are typically done in a clinic or healthcare setting so immediate medical care is available if problems arise.

-If you've had an allergic reaction to antibiotics like Bactrim, the sulfa-based drugs in the table below are possibilities for you to consider taking.
+If you’ve had an allergic reaction to an antibiotic like Bactrim, but it wasn’t severe, the sulfa-based drugs in the table below are possibilities for you to consider taking.

-Important: Before you take any of these medications, make sure to check in with your healthcare provider.
+Important: Before you take any of these medications, make sure to check in with your healthcare team.
 They can tell you if these medications are truly safe for you to take.

 Medication type | Medication name |